LiGCN: Label-interpretable Graph Convolutional Networks for Multi-label Text Classification: Analysis

 \section{Analysis}

 In this section, we first focus on ablation study of the proposed model.
-We then demonstrate the explainability of the model with several case studies where we identify keywords that trigger certain labels.
+We then demonstrate the interpretability for labels with several case studies where we identify keywords that trigger certain labels.
 Moreover, we study and examine the meaning of label representations learned by the model.